 |1, 2, 3, or 4||

-Designed for children in grades 1-4, Our Fifty States is a one-year U.S. geography course.
+This is a one-year U.S. geography course highlighting landmarks and people (some famous and some not) from each state.
 It features simple lessons with easy-to-follow instructions, full-color photographs and illustrations, and engaging supplemental activities.

 |1, 2, 3, or 4||

-Designed for children in grades 1-4, Our Star-Spangled Story is a one-year U.S. history course.
+This is a one-year U.S. history course that introduces students to the story of America.
 It features simple lessons with easy-to-follow instructions, full-color photographs and illustrations, and engaging supplemental activities.

 |We plan to develop two additional courses for the elementary grades.
 We expect to cover the broad topics of world history in one and world geography and culture in the other.|